tajindersingh161/UTL-task-tajinder/README.md

 ### Part-2: Data Injection and SQL Queries

 ##### Option 1
-Wrote the below python script to import the data from the CSV file to the “books” table on the local server.
-The name of my local script is “script_new.py” and I installed python to run this script.
+I crafted a Python script for the purpose of importing data from a CSV file into the 'books' table on my local server.
+This script is named 'script_new.py', and I have installed Python to execute it.

-    Note: If you want to run the below script in python you have to change the csv_file_path “H:\\books.csv” according to your system.
-Also update “user” and
-    “password” according to your localhost.
+Please take note: If you intend to execute the script on your Python environment, you will need to adjust the 'csv_file_path' variable to match the path of your 'books.csv' file on your system.
+Additionally, remember to update the 'user' and 'password' parameters to align with the credentials of your localhost.

 ```python
 import pandas as pd